aurascoper/palmer_penguins/README.md

-This project builds on research on the classification of penguins research within the Palmer Penguins dataset.
+This project builds on research on the classification of penguins within the Palmer Penguins dataset.

 Included is a gradient-based functor network map as a 3D display for penguin migrations and variabity sourced from the PalmerPenguins.jl dataset and library.